ranja-sarkar/Time_series/README.md

 **SARIMA** handles data with a seasonal component.
 The trend, seasonality and noise in a time series are explained by model parameter set (p,d,q), also called the order.
 The auto-regressive parameter is p; d is difference parameter and q is the moving average parameter.
 Trend is the long-term change in the mean level of observations.
 Seasonality is the pattern that’s periodically repeated, and noise is the random variation in the data.

 A time series is additive when the 'trend' is linear (changes in mean and variance are at linear rate) and 'seasonality' is constant in time.
 A time series is multiplicative when the 'trend' is non-linear.
 A stationary time series has constant mean over time and does not exhibit a trend.
+Having no trend menas identically distributed random variables.

 Y(t) = Level + Trend + Seasonality + Noise

 Example: https://www.kaggle.com/code/ranja7/sarima-forecasts-auto-arima